NIST 800-53 Rev. 4 vs. Rev. 5 Control Families

 All providers should conduct a gap assessment to effectively allocate resources.
 A significant obstacle to overcome is discovering the current security posture of the company and how to improve it.
 For implementing new control requirements, providers should follow the MITRE impact scoring.
 This model shows which control requirements will have the largest impact on your security posture.
 Upon completion, the gap assessment will provide a look into what controls are already in place and which ones need to be worked on.

-Guidance For a Seamless Transition
+Guidance for a Seamless Transition

 Companies that currently follow the NIST 800-53 framework need to update to Rev. 5 regardless; it is just a matter of when.
 Although not a minor update, Rev. 5 builds upon the foundation established in Rev. 4.
 Therefore, the workload completed for the Rev. 4 transition is still applicable and puts companies a step ahead for adopting Rev. 5.